 Your skin is constantly losing water and lipids from the circulation.
 However, water loss slows down when your skin becomes oily, and it decreases by 15% when it is hydrated.

 2. Drink plenty of water

-Wrinkles can be caused by a lack of fluid in the body, as you age.
-Additionally, you’ll also notice more wrinkles if you do not drink enough water.
+This can be caused by a lack of fluid in the body, as you age.
 Without enough fluid in the body, your body produces collagen and elastin at lower levels, causing more wrinkles.
 If you do not drink plenty of water, you’ll also develop constipation

 3. Eat a healthy diet

 The healthy diet alone is not going to prevent wrinkles, but a healthy diet is going to help your skin look youthful and vibrant.
 You need to load up on fruits, vegetables, nuts, seeds, oily fish, and green vegetables and seafood.
 You must eat an adequate amount of non-starchy vegetables like beans, cabbage, tomatoes, peppers, carrots, cauliflower, broccoli, brussels sprouts, lettuce, etc.

 You might think that sleep is just for the lazy or those who are lacking in energy.
 However, your body needs to rest to renew itself and keep it in shape.